Seiya Suzuki Player Props: Cubs vs. Reds

-The Chicago Cubs, including Seiya Suzuki and his .833 slugging percentage over his past 10 games, battle starting pitcher Hunter Greene and the Cincinnati Reds at Wrigley Field, Friday at 2:20 PM ET.
+The Chicago Cubs, including Seiya Suzuki and his .833 slugging percentage over his past 10 games, battle starting pitcher Brandon Williamson and the Cincinnati Reds at Wrigley Field, Saturday at 7:15 PM ET.

-He racked up two hits (going 2-for-3) in his most recent game against the Mets.
+In his most recent game, he strung together two hits (going 2-for-3) against the Mets.

 Seiya Suzuki Game Info & Props vs. the Reds